EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/07_advanced_components/README.md

       `timeout` each protect against
 - [ ] Why a rejected async `setup()` does not show the `#fallback`
 - [ ] What removing `:key` on the `Suspense` boundary changes
-- [ ] Why an incomplete `v-memo` array produces a stale UI — and why that makes `v-memo` the *last* optimization you reach for
 - [ ] When a `Teleport` resolves its `to` target, and what `defer` changes

 ## Going further

 - Add `hydrate: hydrateOnVisible()` to the async chart and read the Vue 3.5 lazy hydration docs — it only takes effect under SSR, but the API is worth knowing.
-- Replace the manual list with `vue-virtual-scroller` and compare with `v-memo`.
 - Rewrite the modal on top of the native `<dialog>` element (`showModal()` gives you the top layer, the backdrop and the focus trap for free) and decide whether the teleport is still needed.